Foundation Stock Service

 Their personality could also be described as motivated, given that they’d rather spend the day tending to farm tasks than lazing around.
 Mountain Curs are happiest when they’ve got a job to do.

 The Original Mountain Cur Breeders of America (OMCBA) ensures that strict breeding standards are met and that this hunting dog is one of the healthiest dog breeds around.
-Besides standard dog health concerns, the Mountain Cur is not prone to any disease in particular.
+When it comes to health Mountain Curs are not prone to any disease in particular.

 The only health issues of this active breed are deafness, which may just be the result of wax build-up in their floppy ears, and skin rashes, both of which can easily be prevented against.